 Even the most careful motorists cannot avoid road risks while traveling during holidays.
 Traffic, weather, and other hazardous situations can wreck your holiday plans.
 But you can’t let that happen.

-This festive season, follow these tips and stay safe on the road.
+This festive season, follow these holiday driving safety tips and dangers and stay safe on the road.

 1. Get Your Car Serviced